Squaar/Algorithms-hw2/README.md

 Algorithms-hw2
 ==============

-2nd homework for CS 401
+2nd homework for CS 401 at UIC

-topSort.py is for problem 5
+- topSort.py is for problem 5
-something else is for problem 7
+- dsf.py is for problem 7